 AN ISLE OF CALM, MOMENTS FROM THE CITY CENTRE

 Sarova Panafric boasts of a rich history.
-When the quest for Africa’s independence raged in 1960’s, the hotel hosted many of continent’s nationalists under the umbrella of Pan Africanism, hence the eventual name, Panafric.
+When the quest for Africa’s independence raged in the 1960’s, the hotel hosted many of continent’s nationalists under the umbrella of Pan Africanism, hence the eventual name, Panafric.

 Over the years, our name has come to signify the finery of cultural creativity.
-Our suites are a tapestry of rich neo-African splendor.
+Our suites are a tapestry of rich Neo-African splendor.
 Our Superior and Standard rooms are stylish masterpieces, while our conference rooms are beautiful, modern and technology-laden.
 The hotel flagship restaurant, The Flame Tree, offers a wide range of local and international cuisine.
 It is an intimate, quiet location that is perfect for business lunches, meeting with friends, having a few drinks or simply taking some time out to think and ponder the world.